SergeGaliullin/booqed-test-code/README.md

 - Unit tests (Using JEST)

 Developers that pass all the checks are marked green, others - yellow and red.
+Note that there is a limit on how many requests can be sent (thus limiting how many people can be analyzed).
 It was created for Booqed challenge.

 ## Available Scripts